tooljump/tooljump/docs/docs/security.md

 ### Dependency Security

 Integrations can import various packages to interact with external tools.
-Your Tooljump server's security is dependent on the security of these imported SDKs.
+Your ToolJump server's security is dependent on the security of these imported SDKs.
 We recommend:

-- Enabling GitHub's vulnerability scanner for your Tooljump server repository
+- Enabling GitHub's vulnerability scanner for your ToolJump server repository
 - Regularly updating dependencies to address security vulnerabilities
 - Hosting integration files in GitHub for code review and approval processes